open-solid/bus/README.md

-# Simple Bus Component
+# Message Bus Component

+A message bus component is essential in modern applications for managing communication between different parts of the system.
+It acts as a central hub that routes messages between services, ensuring decoupled and scalable architecture.
+This allows individual components to interact without needing to know the specifics of each other, simplifying development and maintenance.

 ## Installation

-To add the package to your project, open your terminal and type in:

 ```bash
 composer require open-solid/bus